A Mandalay - Lashio train on the famous Gokteik viaduct in Shan state, Myanmar.

 Grubbier First class on the Mandalay - Lashio train...

-Ordinary class has basic wooden seats, and is quite bearable for many journeys such as Mandalay to Pyin Oo Lwin or Hsipaw.
+Ordinary class has basic wooden seats, and is perfectly acceptable for many journeys such as Mandalay to Pyin Oo Lwin or Hsipaw.
 The seats are numbered on the back (in Burmese numerals) and every passenger has a specific seat number written on their ticket, so there's no overcrowding or scrum for seats.
 Just watch out for the local produce stacked all over the floor!

 Ordinary class on the Mandalay - Lashio train.